 - It affects all races but is most common in those of African, Asian or Mediterranean descent.
 It tends to be milder in those of African origin and more severe in the Mediterranean races.

 - The epidemiology of G6PD deficiency has been noted to be remarkably similar to that of malaria, adding support to the 'malaria protection hypothesis'.
 Also, in vitro work has shown that malarial parasites grow slowest in G6PD-deficient cells.

 - Being X-linked, the disease affects mainly men but in areas of high frequency it is not uncommon to find homozygous women.

 - Certain drugs (see below)

 Drugs to watch out for in G6PD-deficient individualsDrugs with definite risksDrugs with possible risks

-- Primaquine - although 30 mg weekly for 8 weeks has been found to be without undue harmful effects in African and Asian people
+- Primaquine - although 30 mg weekly for eight weeks has been found to be without unduly harmful effects in African and Asian people

 - Nitrofurantoin and quinolones including ciprofloxacin, moxifloxacin, nalidixic acid, norfloxacin, and ofloxacin

-- Sulphonamides including co-trimoxazole although some sulphonamides like sulfadiazine have been tested and found not to be haemolytic in many with G6PD deficiency
+- Sulfonamides including co-trimoxazole, although some sulfonamides like sulfadiazine have been tested and found not to be haemolytic in many with G6PD deficiency

-- Aspirin, although a dose up to 1 gram daily is usually harmless
+- Aspirin, although a dose up to 1 g daily is usually harmless

 - Chloroquine and quinine but they may be used in acute malaria